Vegetarian boaters should read no further - this isn't for you.

 This is an essential addition to any trolling handline.
-It acts as a shock absorber, and will prevent the fish from tearing itself free of the hook when it first realises it's in a spot of bother.
+The 'snubber' is the bungee cord; it acts as a shock absorber and will prevent the fish from tearing itself free of the hook when it first realises it's in a spot of bother.
 It also lets you know when you've got a fish.
 If it's fully extended, get pulling!

-Just published, the eBook that contains everything you need to know about catching fish from a sailboat.
+The eBook that contains everything you need to know about catching fish from a sailboat!

 If you're serious about catching fish while underway, then you really should take a look at it.

 Considering its true value, you'll be absolutely amazed at its price!
 In a nice way, of course...

 Ocean fish are fast, powerful creatures and in their struggle to get free they will use every ounce of their considerable energy.
 So, a few safety rules when handline fishing:~

 Why not use two trolling handlines, one from each quarter?
 Make one around 100 feet long (30m) and the second one a little longer, say 120 feet (35m) and use a different type of lure.
 As soon as you get a strike on one, bring the other one in, as two fish on at once will almost certainly lead to a major tangle - and no fish at all.

 The longer line should be on the leeward side, which will help to space them apart.